Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 Discrepancy-Based Methods

 CORAL (CORrelation ALignment) aligns the second-order statistics (covariance matrices) of source and target features.
 Deep CORAL integrates this alignment into the network by adding a CORAL loss at one or more hidden layers.
-The CORAL loss is simply the Frobenius norm of the difference between source and target covariance matrices.
+The CORAL loss is the Frobenius norm of the difference between source and target covariance matrices.

 Adversarial-Based Methods

-Self-Training and Pseudo-Labeling
+Self-Training and Pseudo-Labelling

 Optimal Transport Methods